 The dilapidated building stands surrounded by a swampy, marshy, stagnant, gray, sand shore.
 North of the lighthouse, dark green rolling hills and distant gray-blueish Central Mountain Range cliffs provide a rather surrealistic ambiance to a white painted structure built in a once malaria-infected area.
 The rectangular and proportioned neo-classic structure vibrates under a hot, deep sky and dramatically counter-balances the entangled, lush tropical vegetation.

 Knowing its once dilapidated condition, one would be surprised to see the brightly painted and restored Point Figura Lighthouse today.
 In 2002-2003, the government beautifully rehabilitated the lighthouse at a cost of $2.3 million.
 A new black and white tile marble floor was installed, the Spanish stove was restored, and a new spiral staircase was put in place to provide access to the lantern room.
 The area just south of the lighthouse still features the original well and cistern.
 The Puerto Rico National Parks Company operates a beach resort called Punta Guilarte Arroyo adjacent to the lighthouse.
-The remains of a range light formerly used to guide ships into Arroyo Harbor can be found on the beach near the lighthouse.
+The remains of a light formerly used to guide ships into Arroyo Harbor can be found on the beach near the lighthouse.